erkens/2fa-text/README.md

 composer require erkens/2fa-text
 ```

-First thing to do is make a new service that implements `Erkens\Security\TwoFactorTextBundle\Generator\CodeGeneratorInterface`
+First thing to do is make a new service that implements `Erkens\Security\TwoFactorTextBundle\TextSender\AuthCodeTextInterface`
 so we can actually send a sms or text message.
 This service can then be used in the configuration as "auth_code_sender":

 ```